How to succeed with your application

 This may seem time-consuming, but sending out a high number of generic applications is unlikely to prove successful.
 You need to take the time to consider why you want a particular role and include evidence that supports your reasoning.

 If you’re asked to note your extracurricular activities, be sure to be truthful.
-For instance, if you played a sport but were not the team captain, that’s absolutely fine – not every role is a leadership position.
+For instance, if you played a sport but weren’t the team captain, that’s absolutely fine – not every role is a leadership position.

 You need to take the time to consider why you want a particular role

-If you are asked to take an online test, find out how long you will have to complete it.
-Most organisations use a third party to provide their tests, and they will offer hints, tips and possibly practice tests.
-Use these as much as possible – it may be a different level or type of test, but it allows you to get used to the concept of online testing, which may initially be unfamiliar.
 The Atos test offers some practice questions at the start, so you can get used to the format.
-When you are ready to take the test, make sure you can concentrate and won’t be disturbed.
+When you’re ready to take the test, make sure you can concentrate and won’t be disturbed.
 Read each question thoroughly, and be as accurate as possible.
 If the test is timed, keep an eye on how long you have left.
-If you can’t practice the test, ask the recruiter what preparation you can do.
+If you can’t practise the test, ask the recruiter what preparation you can do.
 Always let the recruitment team know if there are any adjustments you need to take the test, and we’ll make sure we can accommodate you.

 Read each question thoroughly, and be as accurate as possible

 The video interview will last around 30 minutes and you should prepare for it in exactly the same way as a face-to-face interview.
-Don’t worry if you have never done this before – it is an easy to use platform.
-Allow yourself 45 minutes and use a computer with good internet connection and some peace and quiet.
-You can take the interview at any time and place you want, but please ensure that it is at a location where you will not be disturbed during the interview.
+Don’t worry if you’ve never done this before – it’s an easy-to-use platform.
+Allow yourself 45 minutes and use a computer with a good internet connection and some peace and quiet.
+You can take the interview at any time and place you want, but please make sure it’s at a location where you won’t be disturbed during the interview.

-Be prepared to answer questions about your motivations, your competencies and strengths.
+Be prepared to answer questions about your motivations, competencies and strengths.

-It can be useful to prepare in advance, including thinking of some examples of your achievements in your academic course, your working life and your extracurricular activities.
-Consider how your examples may portray your suitability for the role: if you highlight a mistake you made, remember to explain how you remedied the situation and what you learned for the future.
-Regardless of the role, employers will be looking for someone who can be clearly understood, so try to construct your answers well and speak slowly enough that you can be heard clearly.
+It can be useful to prepare in advance, including thinking about some examples of your achievements in your academic course, working life and extracurricular activities.
+Consider how these examples may portray your suitability for the role: if you highlight a mistake you made, remember to explain how you remedied the situation and what you learned for the future.
+Regardless of the role, employers will be looking for someone who can be easily understood, so try to construct your answers well and speak slowly enough that you can be heard clearly.

 If you have any technical difficulties during the video interview, or if there are any adjustments you need for this stage of the assessment process, just let the recruitment team know and we’ll make sure we can accommodate you.